-- a) Limerick and Clare Education and Training Board appreciates that there may be occasions where Stage I is inappropriate and/or that a more formal approach is necessary. - b) The relevant Programme Leader will explain to the apprentice the operation of the remaining stages of the Apprentice Complaints Procedure. - c) At this point the apprentice should complete a complaint form.
+- a) appreciates that there may be occasions where Stage I is inappropriate and/or that a more formal approach is necessary. - b) The relevant Programme Leader will explain to the apprentice the operation of the remaining stages of the Apprentice Complaints Procedure. - c) At this point the apprentice should complete a complaint form.
 The completed complaint form should be forwarded to the apprentice's relevant Programme Leader.
 The complaint should be specific and comprehensively documented.
 The complaint form must detail the apprentice's name and contact details, any relevant documentation, and dates, locations and witnesses as appropriate.
-Any previous efforts to resolve the matter should also be given. - d) Where the National Programme Manager is the subject of the complaint, the complaint form should be forwarded to the National Programme Manager.
-The National Programme Manager will identify an appropriate manager within Limerick and Clare Education and Training Board to deal with the complaint consistent with this procedure. - e) The relevant Programme Leader will acknowledge receipt of the complaint within 5 working days.
-It is - a) Limerick and Clare Education and Training Board's aim that all complaints under Stage II will be resolved within 21 days. - f) At this point the relevant Programme Leader will advise the person who is the subject of the complaint and provide that person with a copy of the complaint. - g) The relevant Programme Leader will arrange to meet with the apprentice to discuss the complaint.
+Any previous efforts to resolve the matter should also be given. - d) Where the National Programme Co-ordinator is the subject of the complaint, the complaint form should be forwarded to the National Programme Co-ordinator.
+The National Programme Co-ordinator will identify an appropriate manager within to deal with the complaint consistent with this procedure. - e) The relevant Programme Leader will acknowledge receipt of the complaint within 5 working days.
+It is aim that all complaints under Stage II will be resolved within 21 days. - f) At this point the relevant Programme Leader will advise the person who is the subject of the complaint and provide that person with a copy of the complaint. - g) The relevant Programme Leader will arrange to meet with the apprentice to discuss the complaint.
 The apprentice may, if so desired, be accompanied by a fellow apprentice or a representative.
 The Programme Leader will make a written record of the meeting. - h) To establish the facts of the complaint, the Programme Leader will hold a separate meeting with the person who is the subject of the complaint (who may be accompanied by a colleague or union officer), and may also interview any material witnesses.
 The Programme Leader will make a written record of the meeting(s). - i) The Programme Leader will notify both parties in a written report, of the result of the complaint and the reasons for the decision.
 Where the result of the complaint includes consequent action or recommendations, the Programme Leader shall notify the appropriate person(s) or committee, internal or external, without undue delay.

-Stage III
+G.4 Stage III